 Remove from heat and let cool for about 5 – 10 minutes before slicing.

 Once your kale is cleaned and chopped (or torn) into small pieces, add it to your salad bowl.
 Drizzle a tiny bit of oil and lemon juice (maybe 1 – 2 teaspoons each), and add a pinch of salt.

 Use your hands to massage the kale until it has turned from a cloudy green to a dark, vibrant green.
 The texture of the kale should be softer to the touch and look slightly wilted.

 Add the dressing and mix the salad.

 Since most caesar dressings out there have milk in them, I have just started making my own caesar vinaigrette, but there are several on the market that don’t include dairy.

-Add the homemade croutons, cooled chicken and parmesan cheese (we used this dairy free brand).
+Add the homemade croutons, cooled chicken and parmesan cheese.
+You can read all about our favorite dairy free cheese, but for this recipe I used this dairy free brand.
 If you’re making your salad in advance, I recommend adding the dressing and remaining ingredients just before serving.

 FAQs and tips for making kale caesar salad

 What kind of kale goes on salad?
 I normally use regular, curly kale for my salads.
 It’s more on the bitter side and definitely needs to be massaged before eating it raw.